Blue And Pink Celestial Self Care CTA Instagram Post-1

 • Outsourced services if the service provider becomes insolvent or gets into difficulty.
 Local authorities will need to consider the best option to ensure continuity and future provision of services.

-• Decision making and accountability.
-Many local authorities have sensibly decided to postpone face to face meetings for the foreseeable future but they still need to function and there will also still need to be transparency of decisions.
+• Decision-making and accountability.
+Many local authorities have sensibly decided to postpone face-to-face meetings for the foreseeable future but they still need to function and there will also still need to be transparency of decisions.

 • The responsibilities of local authorities as owners, landlords and tenants of buildings.
 Local authorities will continue to be obliged to comply with any and all relevant legislation and guidance, particularly including health and safety ie Legionella related tasks